 Lighthouse Villa will be located in the Bowser Village, behind Magnolia Court, close to shopping, cafe, trails and transportation.

-The target group of residents for the Villa are local seniors who are finding it difficult to maintain their current residence, who are feeling lonely and would benefit from increased socialization opportunities, who would appreciate the provision of nutritious meals on a regular basis, and who would like to stay in their community rather than move to a larger town or city among strangers.
+The target group of residents for the Villa are local seniors who are finding it difficult to maintain their current residence, who are feeling lonely and would benefit from increased socialization opportunities, and who would like to stay in their community rather than move to a larger town or city among strangers.
 The Society will be offering spaces to local seniors and to seniors outside the area, within the requirements of any government funding received.

 Here is our status as of year-end 2018: